 Damn, these toes are aching bad.
 Did I hit a knee at some point? …Shit, who cares?
 I’m actually winning and having a lot of fun in there!
 This isn’t what I expected when I could barely sleep last night.

 Okay.
 Round 2.
-Just continue and try hurting that leg even more.
+Just try hurting that leg even more.